Juniper or Cisco, what’s better for WiFi networks?

 When it comes to Juniper vs Cisco, for event WiFi networks Juniper wins out hands down.
 Its enterprise capabilities allow us to build high availability networks, with in-built resilience, without restricting data flow.

-It’s what production teams and vendors expect, but the reality with a Ciscco technology, and their firewall capabilities, is that you won’t get that experience.
+It’s what production teams and vendors expect, but the reality with a Cisco technology, and their firewall capabilities, is that you won’t get that experience.
 If you’re serious about your event WiFi, look for someone that uses Juniper and you’ll be dealing with a more experienced team, that better understands their technology.

 Author